 See our tips on prepping and baking winter squashes so that your don’t lose your mind or ruin your knives.

 If you prefer to make things easy by using canned pumpkin, by all means!
-Organic has a bit more flavor, and canned pumpkin with make the orange-y color of these muffins more intense.
+Organic canned pumpkin has a bit more flavor than conventional, but either kind will make the orange-y color of these muffins more intense.

 Though these muffin use very little oil (it works out to 1/2 teaspoon per muffin, if my math is correct), they’re delectably moist.
 That’s thanks not only to the pureed pumpkin or squash, but to a small amount of applesauce, my favorite binder/fat replacer in vegan baked goods.